RoderickNi/NSFinder/README.md

 ```
 # Additional information
 Please input the path of reference sequence file (.fasta): (Uppercase indicates coding region; Lowercase indicates non-coding region)
-Frequency greater than or equal to：(Only nonsynonymous substitutions greater than or equal to this frequency are displayed.)
+Frequency greater than or equal to：(Only nonsynonymous substitutions greater than or equal to this frequency are passed.)